htnani/shell-genomics/README.md

 Navigate to the home directory.
 Typing out directory names can waste a lot of time.
 When you start typing out the name of a directory, then hit the tab key, the shell will try to fill in the rest of the directory name.
-For example, type `cd` to get back to your home directy, then enter:
+For example, type `cd` to get back to your home directory, then enter:

     cd sh<tab>

 The shell will fill in the rest of the directory name for `shell-genomics`.
-Now go to shell-genomics/data/MiSeq
+Now go to the `shell-genomics/data/MiSeq` directory, and try:

     ls F3D<tab><tab>

 When you hit the first tab, nothing happens.
-The reason is that there are multiple directories in the home directory which start with `F3D`.
+The reason is that there are multiple directories in this directory which start with `F3D`.
 Thus, the shell does not know which one to fill in.
 When you hit tab again, the shell will list the possible choices.